nikokks/Introduction-to-Statistical-Learning/README.md

 # Introduction-to-Statistical-Learning

-## Links of the two books (R and python)
+## Free Links to download the book (R or Python)
 https://www.statlearning.com/

-## What is done in the repository
+## What is done in the repository ?
-- Demonstrations of statisical Formulas of the course
+- Illustrations of Statistical Formulas from the Course
-- Developped answers of exercises
+- Detailed Solutions to Exercises